 Step Four: Now that you have located your samples in their Taxonomic Classifications and discovered what their scientific names are; you must compare and contrast your three samples.
 You must create ONE chart for your group to compare the similarities and differences of each of your samples.
 You must decide the most effective way to communicate the information you have found.
 How closely are your samples related?
 How different are they?
 What do their plants look like?

-Step Four and Five take about 80 minutes.
+Step Three and Four take about 80 minutes.

 Title Page with group names